Task-Driven Implicit Representations for Automated Design of LiDAR Systems: Experiments

 \section{Experiments}

-We evaluate our LiDAR design technique on three 3D vision tasks: face scanning for mesh reconstruction, robot arm end-effector tracking, and in-motion robotic warehouse object detection.
-In each setting, we compare our proposed systems under various scene and user-imposed constraints against (i) conventional uniform ray sampling over origin and angle with fixed time gating, and (ii) random sampling over origin and angle.
-Additional experimental details, quantitative evaluations, and qualitative results are provided in the supplement.
+We evaluate our LiDAR design technique across three 3D vision tasks: face scanning for mesh reconstruction, robot arm end-effector tracking, and in-motion robotic warehouse object detection.
+In each setting, we compare our learned designs under varying scene and user-imposed constraints against: (i) uniform ray sampling over origin and angle with fixed time gating, and (ii) random sampling over origin and angle.
+Additional details, quantitative metrics, and qualitative results are provided in the supplement.

 \textbf{Expt.
-A: Face Scanning for Mesh Reconstruction.} We first evaluate our technique on smartphone \textit{flash-LiDAR design} for face scanning.
-We sample 50 face meshes from the Basel Face Model \cite{paysan20093d} normalized to 40cm height, centered at $z=0$, and oriented at azimuth $\pi$.
-From these meshes, we learn an implicit LiDAR density and fit varying numbers of parametric Gaussian sensors to represent sensor count and manufacturing constraints.
-We fix sensor origins at 60cm from the face, and allow max sensor FoV $\pi/2$ rad and max ToF range 1m.
-For each fixed ray budget, we importance-sample rays from each sensor Gaussian within its central 95\% FoV.
-We simulate ray–mesh intersections on 50 test faces and reconstruct meshes from intersected points via Delaunay triangulation; we then compute Chamfer distance~\cite{barrow1977parametric} against ground truth meshes for evaluation. \cref{fig:figure4} shows our automatically generated mobile flash-LiDAR designs for face scanning.
-Our method adapts sensor designs to facial geometry under various quantity and sampling constraints.
-As the number of available sensors increases, our technique learns to fit sensors to key facial regions (e.g., dedicating one sensor to the nose area in the 10-sensor design), and importantly learns per‐sensor sampling weights that proportionally distribute rays under a fixed budget.
-As shown in \cref{fig:results_metrics}, our configurations yield consistently better mesh reconstruction while reducing bandwidth requirements by $\sim6\times$ under the same ray count, due to improved time gating over conventional designs.
+A: Face Scanning for Mesh Reconstruction.} We evaluate our method on smartphone flash-LiDAR design for face scanning.
+We sample 50 face meshes from the Basel Face Model \cite{paysan20093d} to learn an implicit LiDAR density; we then generate new designs with varying constraints over: (i) sensor count, which controls spatial design flexibility, and (ii) ray budget, the total number of sampled rays.
+For each proposed design, we simulate ray–mesh intersections on 50 test faces, reconstruct meshes via Delaunay triangulation, and evaluate accuracy using Chamfer distance \cite{barrow1977parametric}.
+As shown in \cref{fig:figure4}, the learned designs adapt to fine facial geometry, allocating coverage to key regions (e.g., a dedicated nose sensor in the 10-sensor design) and adjusting per-sensor sampling under fixed ray budgets.
+Our designs yield consistently higher reconstruction fidelity, and reduce bandwidth by 6$\times$ compared to uniform baselines (\cref{fig:results_metrics}).